In this post, we will explore two items relating to carried interest: preferred return and GP catchup.

 Example 2.
 Same example as above, with two differences.
 Instead of Company 2 going bankrupt in year 3, Company 2 is sold and the fund realizes $60 million.
 Also, Company 3 exits for $50 million in year 5.
 This means that over the life of the fund, the fund invests $100 million and realizes $170 million, for a gain of $70 million.

 The question is then whether the preferred return hurdle is a “hard” hurdle or has a GP catchup.
 In a hard hurdle, the GP can only receive carry on amounts greater than the preferred return hurdle.
 In this case, in year 5 the fund has realized $170 million and the hurdle is $136 million.
 A hard hurdle means that the GP only takes carry on profits in excess of the hurdle, which is $34 million ($170 million - $136 million) for total carry of $6.8 million.
-In the case of a GP catchup, where once the hurdle is met the GP can take carry on all of the profits, in year 5 the GP would have carry of $14 million.

 - Multiples.
 Some funds (such as fund-of-funds) use a multiple of contributed capital as the preferred return hurdle instead of an annualized percentage rate.
 In this case, the GP doesn’t take carry until the LPs have received, for example, 2x of their contributed capital.